Information about the Governing Body

 Who are the Governors and what do they do?

-The Governing Body provides strategic leadership of the school through monitoring the work of the school.
-The Head Teacher is responsible for the day-to-day leadership of the school and the Governing Board’s role is to provide support to the head teacher and other staff by acting as a “critical friend”.
+The Governing Body provides strategic leadership of the school by monitoring the work of the school.
+The Head Teacher is responsible for the day-to-day leadership of the school and the Governing Board’s role is to provide support and challenge the Headteacher and other staff by acting as a “critical friend”.

 Each governor is a member of the governing board.
 The overall responsibility of the board is to ensure excellent outcomes for each child at the school.
 It does this by:

 Working with the Senior Leadership team to set the school’s vision, ethos and strategic direction.

 Setting and agreeing targets for reaching its objectives

 Monitoring the school’s performance and progress against those targets

 Supporting and challenging the Head Teacher to ensure pupils are achieving their full educational potential